JJshome/advance_fingermatcher/README.md

 - GitHub: [@JJshome](https://github.com/JJshome)
 - Issues: [GitHub Issues](https://github.com/JJshome/advance_fingermatcher/issues)

+## ⚠️ Disclaimer

+**Performance claims are theoretical and based on algorithmic improvements.
+Actual results may vary depending on:**
+- Dataset characteristics and quality
+- Hardware specifications
+- Implementation optimizations
+- Comparison baseline configurations

+**For research and development purposes**: Ensure compliance with local regulations when using biometric data.
+Conduct thorough testing with your specific datasets before production use.

 ---

-**Note**: This is an advanced fingerprint matching system designed for research and development purposes.
-Ensure compliance with local regulations when using biometric data.
+**Note**: This system combines multiple proven techniques to achieve better fingerprint matching performance.
+While individual improvements are incremental, their combination can lead to significant overall enhancement in specific scenarios.